 Want to know more about where to get a copy of Channel?
 Click here.

-I cannot, for the life of me, figure out how to use this dammed hotel internet here in Frankfurt, so this update is being sent one letter at a time from my cellphone.
+I cannot, for the life of me, figure out how to use this dammed hotel internet here in Frankfurt, so this update is being typed one letter at a time on my cellphone.
 Not that it changes my typing speed much.

 It was -9 degrees here when we got off the plane at 5am yesterday morning.
 Bit of a shock after the balmy afternoon spent at Poderi Crisci on Waiheke Island the day before.

 Of course Germany is on strike again.
 Germany always seems to be on strike.
 This time it's the buses, meaning that we will need to walk a mile or two, through the snow, to the railway station to get anywhere over the next few days.